Mackinac Island State Park encompasses over 80% of Mackinac Island. For a complete list of Mackinac Island activities visit mackinacisland.org.

-Just a short stroll or ride away, Fort Mackinac is a National Historic Landmark and the sentinel of the Straits of Mackinac for 224 years.
-Guides are dressed in period costumes.
-You'll witness cannon and rifle firing demonstrations, explore the real history of Mackinac in 14 original buildings filled with period settings, exhibits and videos.
-Enjoy a panoramic view of the harbor, and Grand Hotel service for snacks, afternoon tea, or lunch at the Fort Mackinac Tea Room.
+Just a short stroll or ride away, Fort Mackinac is a National Historic Landmark and the sentinel of the Straits of Mackinac.
+With guides dressed in period costumes, witness cannon and rifle firing demonstrations, and explore the real history of Mackinac in 14 original buildings filled with period settings, exhibits and videos.
+Enjoy a panoramic view of the harbor and Grand Hotel service for snacks, afternoon tea, or lunch at the Fort Mackinac Tea Room.

-Two butterfly conservatories offer visitors a chance to see native and exotic species up close: Wings of Mackinac Butterfly Conservatory up-island at Surrey Hills across from the Grand Hotel Stables and the Original Mackinac Island Butterfly House & Insect World downtown.
+Two butterfly conservatories offer visitors a chance to see native and exotic species up close: Wings of Mackinac Butterfly Conservatory is located at Surrey Hills across from the Grand Hotel Stables and the Original Mackinac Island Butterfly House & Insect World downtown.

 A tradition since the late 19th century, Mackinac Island is famous for its fudge.
-Don’t forget to sample and take home the island’s most popular and delicious souvenir—over 10,000 lbs. of fudge leave the island every day.
-Over a dozen shops can be found downtown.
-Grand Hotel fudge, made on the premises, is available at Carleton’s Tea Store.
+Don’t forget to sample and take home the island’s most popular and delicious souvenir.
+Over 10,000 lbs. of fudge leave the island every day from over a dozen shops downtown.
+Grand Hotel fudge, made fresh daily on the premises, is available at Carleton’s Tea Store.
 For a list of fudge shops click here.

 Plan a day trip to nearby St. Ignace and Mackinaw City to visit the Father Marquette Memorial honoring the founder of St. Ignace.
-Experience Colonial Michilimackinac, an 18th-century fur trade and military outpost with a dozen reconstructed buildings, and guides dressed as British redcoats, French voyageurs, colonial villagers and American Indians.
+Experience Colonial Michilimackinac, an 18th-century fur trade and military outpost with a dozen reconstructed buildings and guides dressed as British redcoats, French voyageurs, colonial villagers and American Indians.
 Or visit the Old Mackinac Point Lighthouse also located in Mackinaw City.
 Tower and walking tours open to the public.
 Climb the tower for a great view and experience living history.

-Geo-cachingMackinac Island is a popular locale for this outdoor activity in which participants explore the island using a GPS (Global Positioning System) to both hide and locate containers (called “geocaches” or “caches”).
-For more information, visit geo-caching.com.
+Mackinac Island is a popular location for this outdoor activity in which participants explore the island using a GPS to both hide and locate containers (called “geocaches” or “caches”).
+For more information, visit geocaching.com.